 So let’s go through all the options from the train and private transfer to the taxis and buses to find the right option for you.

 How to Travel From Khao San Road To Suvarnabhumi: Bus, Taxi, Private Transfer or Train?

-A super affordable way to travel between Khao San Road to Suvarnabhumi Airport is my taking the S1 Bus.
+A super affordable way to travel between Khao San Road to Suvarnabhumi Airport is by taking the S1 Bus.
 From the Democracy Monument bus stop, you can begin the 1-hour long journey to the Airport.
-Democracy Monument is just 600 meters for Khao San Road, making for a very easy walk, even when you are carrying all of your luggage.
+Democracy Monument is just 600 meters from Khao San Road, making for a very easy walk, even when you are carrying all of your luggage.
 Just make sure to ignore all those annoying tuk-tuk drivers along the way.

 The cost to use the S1 bus is just $1.80 / 60 baht.
 This is a very reasonable price for an hour-long journey and provides an excellent budget-friendly option when in Bangkok.

 Just make sure to leave well beyond your flight time to account for any delays.
 Traffic in Bangkok can be notorious and you definitely will not want to get caught up in it and miss your flight.

 The easiest way to get from Khao San Road to Suvarnabhumi Airport is definitely by booking a private transfer.
 Though, when something is easy and fast it is oftentimes never cheap, so you will need to be prepared to part with quite a bit of cash.